Dart-Code/Website/_docs/commands.md

 ## Dart: Show Type Hierarchy

-This commands displays the hierarchy for the current types in a pick list.
+This commands display the hierarchy for the current types in a pick list.

 ## Dart: Sort Members